-Urine specific gravity may also be measured on a urine test strip, but the results are not dependable for this parameter of the urinalysis.
+Urine specific gravity may also be measured on a urine test strip, but the results are considered unreliable and are often contradicted when checked on a refractometer.

-In the absence of other reasons for an isosthenuria urine, your vet will likely want to repeat the USG reading on a "first morning" urine sample when urine is typically most concentrated.
+In the absence of other reasons for an isosthenuria urine, vets will likely want to repeat the urine specific gravity reading on the first urine sample of the morning.
+This is when urine is typically the most concentrated.

-Abnormal USG may indicate several medical conditions including:
+Abnormal urine specific gravity may indicate several medical conditions, including: